The Van Meter/Hite Grants

 In the 1730 land orders, John Van Meter was authorized to select an initial 10,000 acres between the North and South forks of the "Shenado" River, then 20,000 more acres west of the Shenandoah River, east of Opequon Creek, and south of the Potomac River:4

-The basic formula for the colonial government's land orders was to authorize 1,000 acres of land for each family the Van Metre's recruited and actually settled west of the Blue Ridge.
-After settling 20 families on the initial grant, John Van Meter would be entitled to 20,000 more acres.
-Isaac Van Meter was required to settle 10 families to earn his 10,000 acres.
+The basic formula for the colonial government's land orders was to authorize 1,000 acres of land for each family that the Van Meter brothers recruited and actually settled west of the Blue Ridge.
+After planting 20 families on the initial grant, John Van Meter would be entitled to 20,000 acres.
+Isaac Van Meter was required to settle 10 families to earn his extra 10,000 acres.
 John Van Meter managed his brother's grants, and Isaac did not come to Virginia.

-They calculated that they could acquire land from colonial officials in Williamsurg, with less cost and more options.
-Carter objected to the Van Meter grants, but Governor Gooch acted anyway.
+The Van Meter brothers finally calculated that they could acquire land from colonial officials in Williamsburg, with less cost and more options.
+Lord Fairfax's land agent, Robert Carter, objected to the Van Meter grants but Governor Gooch acted anyway.

 The brothers were given great flexibility in choosing the best lands within a wide area.
-As decsribed by one historian:6
+As decrribed by one historian:6

-Jost Hite (Joist Heydt) and Robert McKay obtained a separate grant for 100,000 acres on October 31, 1731.
+Jost Hite (Joist Heydt) and Robert McKay obtained a separate grant in the Shenandoah Valley for 100,000 acres on October 31, 1731.
 Hite had been born at Bonfeld in Kraichgau region, north of Stuttgart, Germany.
-He was one of 13,000 Protestants who migrated to England in 1709, with the encouragement of Queen Anne.
+He was one of 13,000 Protestants who migrated to England in 1709 with the encouragement of Queen Anne.
 He was part of a second migration of 2,500 to New York in 1710.
-English officials planned to settle them in the backcountry, and have the new colonists produce naval stores to pay the costs of transport across the Atlantic Ocean and creating the new esettlement.
+English officials planned to settle them in the backcountry.
+Ideally, the new colonists would produce naval stores to pay the costs of transporting them across the Atlantic Ocean and creating the new settlement.

 Similar to Lord Fairfax, Hite and McKay negotiated no deal with Native Americans to extinguish their claims to the land.
-Officials from multiple colonies resolved Native American land rights in the Treaty of Lancaster in 1744, and ultimately through force by displacing the Monacan, Manahoacs, Tutelo, Shawnee, Delaware, Iroquois, Cherokee, and other groups who might have asserted land rights.
+Officials from multiple colonies resolved Native American land rights to the Shenandoah Valley in the Treaty of Lancaster in 1744.
+The colonists gradually displaced the Monacan, Manahoacs, Tutelo, Shawnee, Delaware, Iroquois, Cherokee, and other groups who might have asserted land rights.

 Following the colonial government's formula, Hite and McKay were entitled to 1,000 acres for each settler.
 The first ones erected single-room log cabins, with each side 16-20 feet long.
 Clapboard roofs were held in place by weight poles, while floors were dirt or split puncheons smoothed with broadaxe.
 Settlers also built stone houses using local limestone, some roofed with thatch.
 Crops included all the grains: wheat (including spelt and buckwheat), rye, barley, corn, oats, flax, and hemp.
 Livestock included cattle, pigs, sheep, horses.

 Hite and McKay sent agents to Pennsylvania and New York to recruit both German and Scotch-Irish immigrants.
 The new settlers married within their separate cultural groups, even though they established farms that were intermixed rather than segregated.
-The only intermarriage between early settlers failed and the couple separated.7
+The only intermarriage between the two separate groups of early settlers failed and the couple separated.7

-The Van Meters and Hite gambled that Governor Gooch and the Council had the authority to issue patents.
-Lord Fairfax's prices for parcels greater than 600 acres were equal to the cost of treasury rights sold by the colony, but Lord Fairfax still charged for land.
-By giving acres away, Governor Gooch and the Council sacrificed the revenue that would have been gained if the land had been sold via treasury right.
-Williamsburg officials set a higher priority on creating a buffer zone of loyal citizens to provide military defense, compared to the revenue of 10 shillings for 100 acres.9
+The Van Meters and Hite gambled that the royal government in Williamsburg had the authority to issue patents (land deeds) in the Shenandoah Valley.
+Lord Fairfax's prices for parcels greater than 600 acres were 10 shillings for 100 acres, equal to the cost of treasury rights sold by the colony.
+Governor Gooch and the Council sacrificed the revenue that would have been gained if the land had been sold via treasury right and gave acres away to the Van Meters and Hite.
+That demonstrated Williamsburg officials set a higher priority on creating a buffer zone of loyal citizens to provide military defense compared to obtaining revenue.9

-To eliminate confusion and to eliminate competition with settlers surveying lands based on the previous Van Meter grants, Hite purchased the Van Meter's rights for unpatented parcels within the 40,000 acres on August 5, 1731.
-In 1734, they sold him the parcels they had previously patented, except for some parcels near Shepherdstown where John Van Meter had lived.
+To eliminate confusion and to eliminate competition with settlers surveying lands based on the previous Van Meter grants, on on August 5, 1731 Hite purchased the rights of the Van Meters.
+He acquired all remaining unpatented parcels within the 40,000 acre grant to the Van Meter brothers.
+In 1734, the Van Meters sold Hite the land that they had previously patented for themselves, except for some parcels near Shepherdstown where John Van Meter lived.
 Hite may have been John Van Meter's cousin or nephew, a relationship that could have facilitated their dealings.10

 Hite' first home was a classic German House, a Flurkuchenhaus (Ernhaus) where a door led directly into Kuche (kitchen) before guests went into Stube.
 Hite was part of the Opequon Settlement.
 Peter Stephens settled further south, where he initiated what would develop into Stephens City.